Scalable and Robust Community Detection with Randomized Sketching: Background and Related Work

+Although there exists a vast array of algorithms for community detection, here we will focus on algorithms that have been analyzed with the SBM.
+The notable work in \cite{959929} proposed a spectral algorithm and provided rigorous recovery conditions using perturbation analysis.
+More recently, \cite{PhysRevE.84.066106} used physics-based arguments to conjecture a simple necessary and sufficient condition for weak recovery (i.e., where there is a positive correlation between the estimated and actual communities whp) for the regime where $p,q = \bigO(N^{-1})$.
+In the two-cluster case, the sufficient condition of the conjecture was proven by \cite{Mossel2017,Massoulie:2014:CDT:2591796.2591857} and the necessary condition by \cite{Mossel2015}.

+Many clustering algorithms optimize a global objective function over the entire graph.
+One approach, correlation clustering, explicitly minimizes the total number of disagreements between the actual graph and a partitioning of the graph into disjoint cliques \cite{Bansal2004}.
+An advantage of this formulation is that it can be solved without prior knowledge of the number of clusters.
 We work with a recent convex algorithm which solves this problem by decomposing the graph's adjacency matrix as a sum of low rank and sparse components \cite{Chen:2014:CPO:2627435.2670322,NIPS2014_5309}.
 The cluster structure is captured by the low rank component in the form of non-overlapping full cliques, and the sparse component indicates missing edges within clusters and extra edges across clusters.
 The validity of the low rank plus sparse structure emerges from the fact that $p \ge \frac{1}{2} \ge q$.

-The decomposition-based approaches allow for partial observability, and also provide a good foundation for analyzing the sampling technique.
+The decomposition provides a good foundation for analyzing the sampling technique.
 The SBM-based analysis in \cite{Chen:2014:CPO:2627435.2670322} provides a direct tradeoff between the SBM parameters: minimum block size, $p$, $q$, and $\obsprob$.
-The algorithm therein, if successful, is guaranteed to produce not only the disagreement minimizer, but also whp the correct clustering.
+The algorithm therein, if successful, is guaranteed to produce not only the disagreement minimizer, but also the correct clustering whp.